ProveIR

 Decompose is the bit-decomposition primitive: name is bound as a length-num_bits array of bool signals, with witness hints derived from value.

 WitnessCall carries an embedded Artik bytecode blob — see Artik Witness VM.
+ComponentCall points into ProveIR::component_bodies; instantiation expands the shared body with the component name and parameter substitutions instead of serializing another inlined copy.

 Captures